- Campus Recreation & Wellness (CRW)

 Housing Deposit and Fee Payment

 The Residence Hall Housing Agreement requires an accompanying $150 deposit.
 This deposit will remain on file throughout the resident’s term of occupancy and serves as a combination room reservation, damage, cancellation and room checkout deposit.
-It does not apply to the semester housing fee, and may be carried over to subsequent academic years.
-Students may apply online with credit/debit card or by mail with check or money order.
-Completed Residence Hall Agreement forms should be sent to the Department of Housing and Residence Life, 1906 College Heights Blvd. #11093, WKU, Bowling Green, Kentucky 42101-1093.
-Make checks or money orders payable to Western Kentucky University.
+It does not apply to the semester housing fee and may be carried over to subsequent academic years.

 Students who submit a Residence Hall Housing Agreement and deposit prior to the first day of classes for either fall or spring semester will be billed their appropriate housing fee by the business office.
 Payment must be made in full by the date specified on the bill.
-Students who submit a Residence Hall Housing Agreement and deposit on or after the first day of classes for either the fall or spring semester must remit the full semester, prorated semester, or full bi-term housing fee at the business office at the time the Housing Agreement is submitted and accepted.
+Students who submit a Residence Hall Housing Agreement on or after the first day of classes for either the fall or spring semester agree to submit the $150 housing deposit to the Department of Housing and Residence Life.
+The full semester, prorated semester, or full bi-term housing fee is also payable at the business office at the time the Housing Agreement is submitted and accepted.

 Cancellations and Refund Policy